 There currently is no "native" Windows support.
 I personally have no need for such support as I'm comfortable using Cygwin and Git BASH .
 If you'd like to work on native Windows support, or support for some other platform, then you are welcome to contribute to the project!

-scripts have only been tested under
+At the moment the cppsm scripts have only been tested under

 Bash (compatible) shell